-By using run control features, various experimental runs can be compared.
-Run control defines the length of the simulation (in simulated time units), when reports are printed to a file, and when statistics are reset.
-Resetting the statistics allow the model to run for an initialization or priming period prior to running the model in a "steady state" period from which statistics are again gathered.
+By using Run Control features, various experimental runs can be compared.
+Run Control defines the length of the simulation (in simulated time units), when reports are printed to a file, and when statistics are reset.
+Resetting the statistics allows the model to run for an initialization or priming period prior to running the model in a "steady state" period from which statistics are again gathered.